 Air quality management

-The objectives for each of these pollutants must be achieved between the years 2003
+and sulphur dioxide.
+The objectives for each of these pollutants had to be achieved between the years 2003

 In South Ayrshire, Environmental Health monitor the pollutants in 22 different locations and submit detailed reports on the various stages of the review process both to SEPA and the Scottish Government.